brandonmcconnell/brandonmcconnell/README.md

 ### My latest tweets
 <!-- TWITTER:START -->
+- [branmcconnell: Interop 2023 is officially underway.
+Lots of exciting things coming to CSS this year!

+Many acceptances and rejections, and I wanted to highlight those I proposed as some of you gave been asking me about them

+Hopefully, this means better spec&#39;ing for an Interop 2024 proposal 🥳](https://twitter.com/branmcconnell/status/1620843537251328000)
 - [branmcconnell: I&#39;ve tested on multiple devices, browsers, and networks, and my mother even checked at her home.
 Looks like sometimes it loads and others not.

 According to , it&#39;s down for everyone](https://twitter.com/branmcconnell/status/1617609552056438784)